-In addition, the following documents will be available on our website at www.arconic.com/investors:
+In addition, the following documents will be available on our website at []:

-Charters of each of our Board committees.
+• Charters of each of our Board committees

-Copies of these documents will also available in print form at no charge by sending a request to Arconic Corporation, Corporate Secretary's Office, 201 Isabella Street, Pittsburgh, PA 15212.
+Copies of these documents will also available in print form at no charge by sending a request to Arconic Corporation, [].

 The Arconic Corporation website and the information contained therein or connected thereto are not incorporated into this information statement or the registration statement of which this information statement forms a part, or in any other filings with, or any information furnished or submitted to, the SEC.